xyulex/wp-expiretags/readme.txt

 == Using the plugin ==
 1. Go to to 'Expire tags' submenu in 'Settings' and you will find the tag list.
 1. Select the expiration date and it will be asociated to your content.
-1. You can remove the expiration date by selecting a passed date..
-By default, no tag has expiration date set.
+1. You can remove the expiration clicking on the 'Expire' button.

+== Screenshots ==
+1. General view with the two available icons (Assign expiration date - Delete expiration date)

 == Changelog ==
+0.3
+General code refactor.
+Added button for expire tags manually.

 0.2
 Added pagination to tag list.